News channel

 RTA in Online Poker: The Rise, the Risk, and the Reckoning

-When you sit down at an online poker table, you expect to face other players – humans making decisions based on skill, instinct, and maybe a little math.
-But in 2025, you might also be facing something else: a human running Real-Time Assistance (RTA) software.
-And that changes the game completely.
+When you take a seat at an online poker table, you presume you’re playing against other people – humans, like yourself, sitting behind laptops, making decisions based on skill, instinct and, perhaps, a smidgen of luck.
+But in 2025, something else may be you as well: a human running Real-Time Assistance (RTA) software.
+And that is a completely different game.

 Let’s break it all down.